music-encoding/music-encoding.github.io/community/mei-board/protocols/2022-01-19_Virtual-Board-Meeting.md

 ## Administrative Chair & Technical Co-Chairs
 - Anna Kijas was appointed as Administrative chair.
-- The technical co-chairs are Benjamin Bohl and Stefan Münnich.
+- The technical co-chairs are Benjamin W. Bohl and Stefan Münnich.
 - Johannes Kepper was appointed as treasurer.

 ## Next Board Meetings